-Announcing our chosen charities for the 2020 Andover Carnival
+Our chosen charities for the 2022 Andover Carnival

-We are very pleased to announce the two charities who will benefit from the proceeds of the 2020 Andover Carnival.
-We are delighted to support two local organisations where parents have taken up the challenge on behalf of their very deserving children
+We are very pleased to announce the two charities who will benefit from the proceeds of the 2022 Andover Carnival.
+We are delighted to support two local organisations where parents have taken up the challenge on behalf of their very deserving children.

 Andover Twenty1 support children with Down’s Syndrome and their schools, to ensure the best possible educational experience and outcome.
 To encourage them to be fully included within their local community and recognised as a friend not as someone who is different or misunderstood.

 Anna Fauvelle, Chairperson for the charity told us: “We know that children with Down’s syndrome can succeed when given opportunity and support and that’s why we want to give as much as we can of both!

 We want our members to reach their potential, both socially and academically.”

 A21 provide support to families in the form of social gatherings and events.